cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 `Taker Chain`: The blockchain where a taker takes or responds to an order.

-`Maker Tokens`: Tokens a maker escrows to exchange for another token.

-`Taker Tokens`: Tokens a taker escrows to exchange for another token.

 ### Desired Properties

 - `Permissionless`: no need to whitelist connections, modules, or denominations.